-- 4.1.1 All return air shall be POSITIVELY ducted from outside the compartment to the top of the unit via a return air duct, or if appropriate, using a J & S Side Return Air Kit, and mechanically secured.
-It is recommended that the return air duct be not routed directly from the main living area, but from a convenient central area serving the remainder of the dwelling. - 4.1.2 The return air system should be constructed of fire-resistant material.
+- 4.1.1 It is NOT recommended that the return air duct be routed directly from the main living area, but from a convenient central area serving the remainder of the dwelling. - 4.1.2 All return air shall be POSITIVELY ducted from outside the compartment to the top of the unit via a return air duct.
+Where required, return air can be ducted to the side of the heater by transferring the return air spigot.
+Refering to fig. 9 (page25), remove the 4 x knockouts and use the return air spigot as a template in order to mark out where to cut the heater casing.
+Using a 2.9 mm bit, drill the fixing holes and secure using the previously removed screws.
+Fit the supplied blanking plate to the top of the heater and secure using the screws supplied with the blanking plate.
+NB remove swarfe from the air heater compartment prior to installation and commissioning! - 4.1.3 The return air system should be constructed of fire-resistant material.
 The flue shall not be run through an area serving as a return air path.
 It is extremely important that the correct size of return air grilles and ducting is used.
-For heaters on maximum output the return air duct size should not be less than the equivalent of 300mm x 250mm (12" x 10").
-If flexible duct is used the duct diameter should not be less than 350mm (14") dia.
-The return air grille should have a free area of not less than 1120cm (174in). - 4.1.3 An adequate and unobstructed return air path is essential from areas not served by a directly ducted return and to which warm air is delivered.
-All such rooms should be fitted with relief grilles which have a free area of 0.0088m/kW (1in/250Btu/h) of heat supplied to the room.
-The only exceptions are kitchens, bathrooms and WC.'s. - 4.1.4 The return air duct should allow for ease of removal for access to the flue. - 4.1.5 All duct work in the room or internal space in which the heater is installed shall be mechanically secured, and sealed with ducting tape.
+For heaters on maximum output the return air duct size should not be less than the equivalent of 200mm x 200mm (8" x 8").
+If flexible duct is used the duct diameter should not be less than 250mm (10") dia.
+The return air grille should have a free area of not less than 645cm2 (100in2). - 4.1.4 An adequate and unobstructed return air path is essential from areas not served by a directly ducted return and to which warm air is delivered.
+All such rooms should be fitted with relief grilles which have a free area of 0.0088m2/kW (1in2/250Btu/h) of heat supplied to the room.
+The only exceptions are kitchens, bathrooms and WC.'s. - 4.1.5 The return air duct should allow for ease of removal for access to the flue. - 4.1.6 All duct work in the room or internal space in which the heater is installed shall be mechanically secured, and sealed with ducting tape.

-4.2 WARM DELIVERED AIR
+4.2 WARM DELIVEREDAIR

 - 4.2.1 All duct work, including riser ducts, should be fully insulated with 50mm (2in) fibreglass or similar.
 If short extended duct runs are taken below floor level these should be similarly insulated, and in addition wrapped with a sound vapour proof barrier, and protected from crushing. - 4.2.2 The duct system should be carefully designed (as given in the guidelines in the British System Design Manual) to suit the needs of its specific heating requirements and building layout.
-The type of duct system, (i.e. radial/ extended plenum/stepped) should be installed using the least number of fittings to minimise airflow resistance.
+The type of duct system, (i.e. radial/extended plenum/stepped) should be installed using the least number of fittings to minimise airflow resistance.
 The base duct, which equalises the air pressure to supply ducts, shall be constructed to support the weight of the heater, which shall be secured to the plenum with screws on at least two sides, and sealed using self-adhesive foam strip, ducting tape or sealing compound.
 All ducting and blanking plates shall be mechanically secured and sealed.

-INSTALLATION REQUIREMENTS
+5. INSTALLATION REQUIREMENTS